jalvz/bitjam/README.md

-BitJam provides a data structure to monitor and detect traffic congestion.
+bitjam provides a data structure to monitor and detect traffic congestion.
-It can be used for rate limiting, as back-pressure mechanism, or some sort of interval sampling.
+It can be used for rate limiting, or as back-pressure mechanism or interval sampling.

 `pip install bitjam`

 ```python